milesj/interweave/docs/parser.md

 Furthermore, the allowed attribute list can be disabled with `allowAttributes`, which renders all non-event and non-XSS attack vector attributes.

-These are highly discouraged as it opens up possible XSS and injection attacks, and should only be used if the markup passed to `Interweave` has been sanitized beforehand.
+These props are highly discouraged as it opens up possible XSS and injection attacks, and should only be used if the markup passed to `Interweave` has been sanitized beforehand.

-That being said, banned tags like `script`, `iframe`, `applet`, and a few others are consistently removed.
+That being said, banned tags like `script`, `applet`, and a few others are consistently removed.

 ## Replacing Elements